 "In my early career I was very driven.
 When I had children I relaxed more with my softer skills and I’ve been much more successful in my career ever since.
 Getting in touch with my natural skills, and harnessing those traits, helped me advance further," Anna said.

 Also, by acknowledging the areas you may not be as good in, you can focus on developing them and changing those traits in a positive way.

 Anna commented, "Taking risks is crucial for women.
 When looking for a job, women will only apply if they meet all the job requirements of a role whereas male candidates will look at it and think 'oh I can do half of it, I’ll apply'."

-It is taking these risks that can propel your career to the next step and open opportunities you didn't realise you even had.
+By being open to taking risks you can propel your career to the next step and discover opportunities you wouldn’t otherwise have been aware of.

 "Early in my career I stayed in a role for about 3 years then moved on because of my desire to take the risk and gain new experiences and new skill sets.
 More people need to do that, its important that we are bold,” Anna continues.

 Confidence is key

 Developing confidence in yourself and the work you produce is an important step to achieving career progression.
 Even if you aren't looking currently looking to make a career move, developing confidence in your abilities will stand you in strong stead when you do.